 To get your rate, SoFi will run a soft credit pull.
 After you see if you qualify for a loan, and what rates you could get if you do, you can move forward to preapproval if you wish.
 Preapproval takes more time and is more in-depth than a prequalification.
 You’ll need documents such as your W-2, tax returns, pay stubs, bank account statements, assets and retirement documentation and any additional paperwork requested by SoFi mortgage representatives.

 After preapproval, SoFi allows you to request a 45-day rate lock.
 Before you can do that, however, you need to show a signed purchase contract.
 That means you can lock a rate only after your offer on a home is accepted.

-If you proceed with the home loan, SoFi will process and underwrite it.
-The last step is closing.
-That’s when you’ll sign final documents with your real estate agent and lawyer and get the keys to your new home.
+If you proceed with the home loan, SoFi will process and underwrite it, followed by a closing.
+That’s when you’ll sign final documents with your real estate agent and lawyer, and get the keys to your new home.
+SoFi is known for its fast processing times too, as purchases have been known to close in as fast as about a month.

 How SoFi Stacks Up

-While SoFi is a startup, it’s well-funded and relatively transparent.
+While SoFi is still a fairly young lender, it’s well-funded and relatively transparent.
 You can find fees, rates and all the information you need online without having to call a representative or fill out a form, something many competitors require.
-Plus, if you're a SoFi member, you'll get a 50% discount on your origination fees from $1,000 to $500.
+The average lender processing fee at SoFi is $1,495.

 That said, if you want to compare your government loan options, SoFi isn’t for you.
 The company doesn’t offer FHA, VA, USDA loans or any type of down payment assistance programs or other loan options for underserved homebuyers.
 The company’s target market is young professionals working in technology.
 That’s a population that generally doesn’t opt for government-backed options, so it’s clear who SoFi wants as a customer.
 However, it's also important to note that SoFi now offers mortgages on rental properties as well as primary residences.